FGMEMBERS/Boeing314/Models/ReadmeClipper.txt

 - in propeller diameter : engine 1/3.
 - panel height = 1/2 of height to floor (below the panel).

-For the transparency, propeller discs must be the last of the file (all other objects belong to a fuselage group at the export).

 This model can also be used as 314 (same dimensions).

+For the transparency, propeller discs must be the last of the file :
+- all other objects belong to a fuselage group, at the export.
+- outboard discs are inside a group, whose parent is the last but one object.
+- inboard discs are inside a group, whose parent is the last object.

 Texturing
 ---------